|Role and Department||Veterinarian – SCT1 – Verona and Vicenza

 Director – National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 |Phone||+39 049 8084281|

 In 1999, he was selected by the European Commission as Principal Administrator at DG SANCO’s Food and Veterinary Office in Dublin, where he remained until 2007.
 From 2007 to 2013, he was recruited at the European Free Trade Association (EFTA) Surveillance Authority as a senior officer, based in Brussels.
-He carried out several missions as lead inspector from 1999 to 2013 being in charge of report’s writing.
-In line with the policy of these two international organizations, these reports were published on the respective websites in anonymous form.
-This period was consequently marked by a lack of publications, which are otherwise distributed in the period prior to and after his return to IZSVe, in June 2013.
+In June 2013 he finally returned to the IZSVe and was appointed as Director of the Italian National Reference Centre for Animal Assisted Interventions.

 - Farina L., Contalbrigo L. and De Santis M. (2015) Animal Assisted Interventions: the Italian reality and the role of the National reference centre established by the Ministry of Health.
 Plenary presentation at the 3rd Symposium on Animal-Assisted Activity, Therapy and Education – III SINTAA, Rio de Janeiro 7-9 October 2015

 - Farina L. & Moretti C. (2014) Healthcare and animal assisted interventions: the Italian approach.
-Plenary presentation at the IAHAIO annual symposium “Bridging Cultural and Disciplinary Boundaries in Human-Animal Interactions, Amsterdam 24-26 July 2014, Acts page 8-9
+Plenary presentation at the IAHAIO annual symposium “Bridging Cultural and Disciplinary Boundaries in Human-Animal Interactions, Amsterdam 24-26 July 2014, Acts page 8-9.